 Some courses are offered in "block mode".
 This means students are required to attend one or more periods of intensive study.
-These are usually on the Manawatu, Albany or Wellington campuses.
+These are usually on the Manawatu, Auckland or Wellington campuses.

 In many ways these courses have more in common with internal offerings than they do with distance courses.
 However, most of the support systems needed to offer these courses are the same as they are for distance courses and they are often of interest to distance students.

 Check the dates and study requirements for any course listed as block.
 Accommodation is not available in the University Halls for students attending block courses located in Palmerston North which fall outside the normal study break and holiday periods.

 Please also check the locations listed as well.
 While some block courses will be located on the main campuses, others may be located at a regional centre.
 Many block mode courses will supply study material at the beginning of the semester, but others may supply it at or shortly before the block course itself.
-Check the date listed for any examination: some block mode courses schedule examinations before the end of the semester while others complete all assessment within the block course.
 Please also be aware that some block courses may incur higher fees.

 You can find this information in the course details pages within the Programme and courses web pages.

 The specific requirements of assessment will be detailed in the Administrative Guide you receive in your study materials.
 Assessment may take a number of different forms including assignments, laboratories, field trips, or on-campus contact workshops.
 For more information please see our main Assessment web page.

 As a distance student you will have to think about how these different types of assessments fit into your schedule in order to complete all compulsory elements.
 For example, if you know you cannot attend a compulsory contact workshop, it is best not to enrol in that course.